Before we left for Montenegro we’d been researching things to do and rafting in the Tara Canyon had come up several times.

 This place is nature at its absolute best.
 I’ve never seen such an amazing, stunningly beautiful river anywhere in my life and, with the clear blue sky, warm summer sun and the dramatic canyon either side of us, it felt like we were in some kind of paradise.

 To think we were worrying about such small things as whether we should drive 3-hours to get here or not.
-Anyone sat in that raft, floating along that river would surely have agreed it’s worth travelling any distance at all to experience.
+Anyone sat in that raft, floating along that river would surely have agreed it’s worth travelling the distance to experience.

 That memory of floating down that bright, turquoise river in that incredible canyon will be with all of us, children included, forever.